janogonzalez/janogonzalez.github.io/about.md

 layout: default
 title: About
 ---
-Hi!
-I'm Jano, a Senior Software Engineer based in Berlin.
+# Hi!

-I'm on a summer break and I'll be looking for a new job soon.
+I'm Jano González, a Senior Software Engineer with over 15 years experience.

-My last gig was as a Staff Engineer for [Contentful][contentful].
+My last gig was as a Staff Engineer for [Contentful][contentful] and previously I was breaking down [SoundCloud][soundcloud]'s monolith into microservices.

-Previously, I was breaking down [SoundCloud][soundcloud]'s monolith into microservices.
-Before that, I was the CTO for a small startup and also spent many years creating middleware for banks and retail.
+Before that, I was the CTO for a small startup, spent many years writing middleware for banks and retail and led engineering teams.

 I enjoy mentoring and [public speaking](/talks).
 My last talk was in [LISA 2019][lisa].

-I also enjoy making [music][music].
+In my free time I make [music][music].

 [contentful]: https://contentful.com
 [soundcloud]: https://soundcloud.com